-A session is a an interactive data exchange between two computing systems, and it is also known as a login session.
+A session is an interactive data exchange between two computing systems, and it is also known as a login session.
 As the name indicates, the information interchange is unique for every user.

 OpCode Caching Solutions

-OpCode Cache it is used to improve PHP server’s performance.
+OpCode Cache is used to improve the PHP server’s performance.
 OP cache uses shared memory to store data so that the server will not need to parse scripts on every request users make on your Magento Store.

 Reverse Proxy Caching Solutions